St. Louis Missouri is a mecca for Midwest gamblers, as there no less than six casinos in the area.

 Opened in 1991 and lacking a hotel and many of the amenities of the more larger, newer casinos, it’s the least busiest of the six St. Louis-area casinos.

-The multi-level riverboat has slots, and a few table games (craps, blackjack, roulette, Three-card poker, Ultimate Texas Hold’em and a game called, “21 +3.”
+The multi-level riverboat has slots, and twelve table games (craps, blackjack, roulette, Three-card poker, Ultimate Texas Hold’em and a game called, “21 +3”).
+It also boasts a Barstool Sportsbook, with tons of big TVs.

-The boat’s three restaurants include a steakhouse, the Captain’s Table Buffet, and a pub that serves locally-made beers.
+The boat’s dining options include the Hops House pub that serves locally-made beers.

 Alton, IL.
 62002

-(Photos courtesy of the Ameristar St. Charles and Downtown STL Inc.)
+(By Steve Beauregard.
+Photos courtesy of the Ameristar St. Charles, Discover St. Charles, and Downtown STL Inc.)